For information only:

 Symptoms and prevention

-Dengue outbreaks occur annually in north Queensland and residents need to be vigilant to ensure dengue mosquitoes are not breeding on their property.
+Dengue outbreaks can occur annually in north and central Queensland and residents need to be vigilant to ensure dengue mosquitoes are not breeding on their property.

 Contact your local public health unit for information about previous outbreaks.